There’s been a lot of investment in renewable and green type energy sources over the last decade or so.

 Summary – Which Renewable Or Green Energy Source Is The ‘Best’?

-- Although nuclear energy has many pros including great power density and essentially emission and pollution free operation, the mining required for uranium and radioactive waste produced as a waste product does means that it probably loses points overall as a green energy compared to some renewables
+Although nuclear energy has many pros including great power density/energy output and essentially emission and pollution free operation, the mining required for uranium and radioactive waste produced as a waste product does means that it probably loses points overall as a green energy compared to some renewables (there’s also the impact of nuclear waste management to think about)

 Below, we summarise the leading energy sources by the following aspects: